 5. Real-Time Bid Cost Recovery

-Any charges to the PGE EIM Entity pursuant to Section 29.11(f) of the MO Tariff for EIM realtime bid cost recovery shall be sub-allocated to Transmission Customers on the basis of Measured Demand.
+Any charges to the BPA EIM Entity pursuant to Section 29.11(f) of the MO Tariff for EIM realtime bid cost recovery shall be sub-allocated to Transmission Customers on the basis of Measured Demand.

 6. Flexible Ramping Product

-Any charges or payment to the PGE EIM Entity pursuant to Section 29.11(p) of the MO Tariff for the Flexible Ramping Product shall be sub-allocated to Transmission Customers as follows.
+Any charges or payment to the BPA EIM Entity pursuant to Section 29.11(p) of the MO Tariff for the Flexible Ramping Product shall be sub-allocated to Transmission Customers as follows: